HuttleyLab/DiverseSeq/README.md

   --help     Show this message and exit.

 Commands:
-  prep   Writes processed sequences to an outpath ending with .dvgtseqs file. max    Identify the seqs that maximise average delta JSD nmost  Identify n seqs that maximise average delta JSD
+  prep   Writes processed sequences to an outpath ending with .dvseqs file. max    Identify the seqs that maximise average delta JSD nmost  Identify n seqs that maximise average delta JSD

 ```
 <!-- [[[end]]] -->

-### `dvgt prep`: Preparing the sequence data
+### `dvs prep`: Preparing the sequence data

 Convert sequence data into a more efficient format for the diversity assessment.
 This must be done before running either the `nmost` or `max` commands.